-OAL is at the beginning of our journey to enhance our response to climate-related issues.
-We aim to improve our ability to identify climate risks and integrate them into our risk management and broader business strategy.
+OAL considers ourselves in the relatively early stage of the journey to enhance our response to climaterelated issues.
+We aim to continuously improve our ability to identify climate risks and integrate them into our risk management and broader business strategy.